Essential open book foliation and fractional Dehn twist coefficient: Topology of open book manifolds

 Our goal is to show that $s\leq3$ if $g=0$ and $s \leq 4 + \lfloor \frac{4g-4}{n} \rfloor$ if $g>0$.

 Consider the cellular decomposition of $F$.
-For $i \geq 1$ let $V(i)$ be the number of $0$-cells of valence $i$, and let $E$ be the number of $1$-cells, and $R$ be the number of $2$-cells, or the total number of bb-tiles and be-tiles.
-Since each $1$-cell is a common boundary of distinct two $2$-cells and each $2$-cell has distinct four $1$-cells on its boundary, we have:
+For $i \geq 1$ let $V(i)$ be the number of $0$-cells of valence $i$, and let $E$ be the number of $1$-cells, and $R$ be the number of $2$-cells.
+Since each $1$-cell is a common boundary of distinct two $2$-cells and the boundary of each $2$-cell consists of four distinct $1$-cells, we have:

 Since the end points of a $1$-cell are distinct two $0$-cells we have:

 The Euler characteristic of $F$ is:

 From (\ref{eqn:ER}), (\ref{eqn:VE}) and (\ref{eqn:euler}), we get the {\em Euler characteristic equality}: